tthew/jobs/devops-engineer.md

 ### Sounds good to you?
 Contact us!

 If you’re interested, please contact us: lena.reinhard@ehealthnigeria.org. __We’re looking forward to hearing from you!__

+_Update, December 1: the offers are still open, don't hesitate to get in touch!_